United States Collections

-The majority of the collection is on open access in the North American room.
+The majority of the collection is on open access in the Americas room.
 Items marked onsite or offsite store can be requested.
 Pre-revolution history is in the Colonial sequence (classmark CLAA).
 The post-independence collections are split between classmarks:

 - Bibliography (classmark UB) offsite store